ibm-cloud-docs/cephaas/host_delete.md

 {: #deleting-hosts-cli}
 {: cli}

-Use the `host-delete` command and specify the `INSTANCEID` and endpoint url along with the `HOST-ID` to delete the host based on the host id.
+Use the `host-delete` command and specify the `INSTANCEID` and endpoint url along with the `HOST-ID` to delete the host based on the host ID.

 A host cannot be deleted if it has one or more volumes that are mapped to it.
 Unmap all associated volumes first to delete the host.
 {: note}